chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_FAQ.md

 The Census isn’t suited for:

-- Access non-standardized cell metadata and gene metadata available in the original [datasets](https://cellxgene.cziscience.com/datasets).
+- Access to non-standardized cell metadata and gene metadata available in the original [datasets](https://cellxgene.cziscience.com/datasets).
-- Access the author-contributed normalized expression values or embeddings.
+- Access to the author-contributed normalized expression values or embeddings.
-- Access all data from just one dataset.
+- Access to all data from just one dataset.
-- Access non-RNA or spatial data present in CZ CELLxGENE Discover as it is not yet supported in the Census.
+- Access to non-RNA or spatial data present in CZ CELLxGENE Discover as it is not yet supported in the Census.

 If you’d like to perform any of the above tasks, you can access web downloads directly from the [CZ CELLxGENE Discover Datasets](https://cellxgene.cziscience.com/datasets) feature.
-Click [here](https://cellxgene.cziscience.com/docs/03__Download%20Published%20Data) for more information about downloading published data on CELLxGENE Discover.
+[Click here](https://cellxgene.cziscience.com/docs/03__Download%20Published%20Data) for more information about downloading published data on CELLxGENE Discover.

 ## What data is contained in the Census?